GabriLP/MeteOggi/README.md

 1. Allow the app to access your geolocation when prompted.
 2. The app will automatically detect your current location and display the weather and forecast.
-3. You can also manually trigger geolocation by clicking a button.

 ### Error Handling